8area8/work-calendar/doc/calendar.usecase.md

 ## Technical part

 Each employee change on a day sends a query containing all the employees of that day, which finally returns the list of employees and their data.
 This is for backend safety.

+This is transparent to the user, but we modify the "Work" model, which is a manytomany relationship table that targets an employee and a day, with a start time and an end time.
+The ID of the "Work" table is retrieved from the "employees" items of each day.